anushkagarg5653/Banana-Speak/README.md

 <h1 align="center">Banana-Speak</h1>

   <p align="center">
+   Are you a fan of minions?
+Did you know that the gibberish they say is an actual language!
-    It is a translator which convert English text to Banana Language
+Use the translator to convert your text from English to Banana language.
     <br />

 <br />